Even if you’re sublimely happy with your other half, statistics show that around 31% of couples clash over finances on a monthly basis.

 - How do you feel about our finances right now?

-- How much would you like to be saving every month, ideally?
+- Ideally, how much would you like to be saving every month?

 - What stresses you out, financially speaking?

 Maybe your partner is spending money because there’s something they really, really, want.
-Maybe it’s a super special five star holiday they’ve been dreaming about since childhood, maybe they want to impress their boss with expensive work lunches, or their high achieving sibling by rocking up to Sunday lunch in a new car.
+Maybe it’s a super special five star holiday they’ve been dreaming about since childhood, or maybe they want to impress their boss with expensive work lunches.
 Maybe their spending is even rooted in something else entirely; fear that they are not providing enough for their family, or worry that the money will go and they’ll have nothing to show for it.
 There are many reasons why people spend money.
 You just need to figure out your partner’s.

 Sit down together and find out what it is they want (in a return to point number 1), and communicate.
 If it’s a new car or super special holiday maybe it’s a cost you can compromise on.
 Open a new joint savings account and save towards that together every month, with the understanding that you’ll spend less on other things.
 With this joint goal you will not only be working towards the same thing, but it will also open a channel of communication when it comes to challenging or questioning unnecessary spends they make on other things.

-Money is stressful, and talking about money can be even more so, but nothing ever got fixed that wasn’t discussed first.
-Grit your teeth and talk to your partner before your money troubles spiral out of control.
-Usually, when something is clarified it can be more easily rectified.
+Money is stressful, and talking about money can be even more so, but nothing ever got fixed that wasn’t acknowledged first.